Volvo V90 Recharge T8 hybrid running costs

 There’s no avoiding the fact that the V90 T8 Twin Engine is an expensive car, and it’ll cost quite a bit to insure given its list price and desirability.
 At well over £40,000, it’s not cheap to tax either, as it's taxed at the higher rate levied on more expensive cars the first five times they're taxed.

 Volvo V90 Recharge T8 hybrid insurance group

 Unsurprisingly, and given that the V90 T8 Twin Engine is powerful and an expensive car to buy, it occupies a lofty insurance group.
-Sitting in group 43, it’s strongly advised that you check out how much the V90 T8 will cost to cover per year before you take the plunge, so shop around to see if you can find affordable cover.
+As it's in group 43, we strongly advise that you check out how much the V90 T8 will cost to cover per year before you take the plunge, so shop around to see if you can find affordable cover.
 Like most manufacturers, Volvo offers its own cover, too.

 Volvo’s standard warranty applies: three years or 60,000 miles, whichever comes first.
 Any component failure attributable to faulty materials or workmanship during manufacture will be fixed free of charge by a Volvo dealer.
 There are two extended warranties, which can be selected for a fee.